Song requests, music through your Twitch chat bot

 «UI columns»

-menu to adjust the width of a column by dragging its slider to your desired size. or; - Reduce the number of columns in the
+menu to adjust the width of a column by dragging its slider to your desired size. - Reduce the number of columns in the

 «UI columns»